 EMANUELE DE REGGI

-Il Segreto means the truth, and the truth is what the fish stands for.
+Il Segreto means “the secret,” and the truth is the secret that the fish stands for.
 The figure holds it behind his back because, De Reggi explains, the truth is so powerful that it has to be safeguarded.
 Some people cannot face the truth, and some cannot be trusted with it.

 Fish appear frequently in De Reggi’s work: in the outstretched hand of a figure in a boat, offered up in thanks for the grace of bountiful fishing; tucked under the arm of a woman in a tophat; giving a ride to a tiny human figure; “swimming” through the pedestal of a bust.
 The sculptor explains why fish are such a powerful visual metaphor: They are always in motion, even when they are sleeping.
 In that, they remind him of the human mind.

 Audio Tour: Hear De Reggi tell you about his piece

 My name is Emanuele De Reggi.
 I was born in 1957 in Florence, Italy, and this is the town that I grew up and I did my major studies.
 Florence was a town in those days that had a lot of artisans.